Belizean Travel Information

 The Museum of Belize is a former colonial prison and much of it is dedicated to displaying this aspect of its history.
 It also is a great place to introduce the ancient Mayan and colonial history of the country.
 Built in the 19th century, it is an impressive brick building found at the corner of Gabourel and Hutson streets.

-Caracol Ruins are the most high profile of the Mayan ruins set close to Guatemala in the Chiquibul Forest and are a must-see for anyone who intends to spend time on the mainland to learn about the areas ancient peoples and culture.
+Caracol Ruins are the most high profile of the Mayan ruins, set close to Guatemala in the Chiquibul Forest, and are a must-see for anyone who intends to spend time on the mainland to learn about the areas ancient peoples and culture.
+Altun Ha was a major trade centre and is the most extensively excavated ruin in Belize.
+There are 13 temples and residences to vview here.
+Cerros and Lamanai, with its long history and beautiful scenic setting, are also worth a visit.

 Belize Zoo, some 50 km west of the capital, enjoys international acclaim as a wildlife education centre exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behaviour.